aseroff/check/README.md

 # v 1.0

+1. store twitter token on user and switch links back to authenticate
 1. route to and boilerplate terms of service and privacy policy for twitter posting permission
 1. facebook?
 1. more/better discovery